kurtwp/kurtwp/README.md

 - **System Automation**: Creating reliable solutions for provisioning, configuration, and maintenance.

-> Every configuration file, script, and documentation page here offers evidence of my ability to build, manage, and secure a resilient IT environment.
+> The creation of the configuration files, scripts, and documentation pages here demonstrates my ability to build, manage, and secure IT environments.

 ----------------
 ###  What You'll Find Here:
 * **System Administration**: (Linux/Windows)
-* **Networing**: Setup and configurations of networking devices.
+* **Networking**: Setup and configurations of networking devices.
-* **Network Diagrams:** Documentation on VLANs, firewall rules,VPN setup, etc...
+* **Network Diagrams:** Documentation on VLANs, firewall rules, VPN setup, etc...
-* **Project Deep-Dives:** Case studies on deploying services such as **Toubleshooting, Wireshark/Tshark, Proxmox, Hyper-V, Self-hosting, and Protocols e.g. sip/rtp,** to name a few.
+* **Project Deep-Dives:** Case studies on deploying services such as **Troubleshooting, Wireshark/Tshark, Proxmox, Hyper-V, Self-hosting, and Protocols e.g. sip/rtp,** to name a few.
 * **Certifaction Journey:** What I used to help me pass the JNCIA and CCNA exams.

 This documentation directly demonstrates my expertise in **Networking**<small>(VoIP & Data)</small>, **Troubleshooting**, **Virtualization**, and **Documentation**.
 Feel free to explore my setup and the code behind it!